MrYossu/PixataBlank/README.md

 4. Rename the `PixataBlank.Web` folder to match the new project's name
 5. Do a find-and-replace in all files of `PixataBlank` to whatever you want to call your new project.
 You can do this from Visual Studio, using `Edit -> Find & Replace -> Replace in Files` (or Ctrl-Shft-H for those who like keyboard shortcuts)
 6. Open `appSettings.json` and change the email settings
-7. Open `Program.cs` and change the details for the initial admin user.
-See the two TODO comments there
+7. Open `Program.cs` and change the details for the initial admin user and the initial regular user (if you want to keep that).
+See the TODO comments there
 8. Add a logo for your app.
 The project is currently missing one, but if you add an image called `logo.png` to the `wwwwroot/images` folder, it should work fine.
 At the moment, this image is referenced from both `Areas/Identity/Pages/Shared/_IdentityLayout.cshtml` and `Areas/General/Shared/NavMenu.razor`, but I hope to fix that at some point
 9. In the Package Manager Console (inside VS), type `update-database`

 That should be enough to give you a working app!

-If you don't log in, and click the Authed link in the side bar, you'll get sent to the log in page.
-If you are logged in, you'll see the (somewhat empty) page.

 If you find any problems with this, or have any suggestions for improvements, please open a new issue.

+### Authentication and authorisation

+- If you are not logged in, and click either the `Authed` or `Admin only` links in the sidebar, you should get sent to the log in page.
+- If you are logged in, but as a regular user, then you will be able to access `Authed`, but will be shown a message when you try and access `Admin only`.

+- If you are logged in as an admin user, you should be able to access both pages.

+`NavMenu.razor` also includes two links that only show up when you are logged in, one when logged in as anyone, and another that only shows when logged in as admin.
+Neither of these have an `href` attribute, so you can't click them, but they are there in case you need them.

+And no, the nav menu icons don't have any significance!
+I just picked random ones from the `IconsHelper` class.

 ### Note